Flood Insurance by the Numbers

 When considering the risks of flooding, and the risks of not having flood insurance, keep in mind that the average NFIP insurance claim is $43,000, while the average yearly NFIP flood insurance premium is $700.
 For businesses, this could be the difference of re-opening or closing your doors for good – 40% of small businesses that experience flooding never re-open.

-Check out the infographic for more details around the many decades of floods, which illustrates the impact that flooding has had on homes and business in all corners of the country.
+Check out the infographic below for more details on the impact that flooding has had on homes and businesses in all corners of the country.
+If you’re interested in purchasing flood insurance to keep your home and community safe, call 866-373-5663 to speak to a local Wright Flood Insurance agent or visit WrightFlood.com today.